 Compiled by Women’s Institute branches, Tweedsmuir Histories are valuable historical accounts of the rural areas of Ontario and can sometimes include information about houses and other buildings.
 You might find accounts of your home and its residents in these volumes.
 Held in BPL’s Burlington History Room, we have the original Nelson and Aldershot Tweedsmuir History Scrapbooks.
 While the originals are fragile and cannot be accessed, we have created digital reproduction copies.

 Learn the History of Your Neighbourhood

-Once you have exhausted the above resources, don’t be afraid to extend your research and explore the history of the surrounding neighborhood.
+Once you have exhausted the above resources, don’t be afraid to extend your research and explore the history of the surrounding neighbourhood.
 You can find historical information about local parks, schools, and churches which may paint a clearer picture of your home’s history and context.
 We have a collection of news articles on many local parks, schools, churches, and even pioneer families.
-If you’re looking for materials that haven’t been digitized, browse our Burlington History Index.
-Our Local History & Digital Archive Coordinator is available for assistance if you find something you’d like to explore further.
+If you’re looking for materials that haven’t been digitized, our Local History & Digital Archive Coordinator is available for assistance if you find something you’d like to explore further.

 Discovering the history behind your home and neighbourhood will cause you to see its treasures with fresh eyes.
 Enjoy exploring!